zeta-chain/network-athens3/docs/start_here.md

 zetacored-ubuntu-22-arm64
 ```

-For the rest of these instructions we'll assume you are usinng Ubuntu 22 with
+For the rest of these instructions we'll assume you are using Ubuntu 22 with
 `amd64` architecture.
 If you are using a different OS or CPU architecture you'll
 need to adjust the commands below.
 ```